mike99mac/mycroft-tools/README.md

 $ sudo ./setup.sh
 ```
 # Feedback
+Any questions or suggestions?
 Feel free to email me at mike99mac at gmail.com